ebourg/jsign/README.md

 #### Version 7.4 (in development)

+* The CryptoCertum cryptographic card is now supported with the new `CRYPTOCERTUM` storetype (no PKCS#11 module required)
 * The new command line option `--version` displays the version of Jsign
 * The certificate chain is no longer fetched from the keystore when the `certfile` parameter is specified